-Further, the addition of paragraph (ix) is not needed and inconsistent with the concept of novelty.
+Further, there is no mention in the text, whether in its Articles, Rules or Notes, as to what is the purported relevance of the information draft provision (ix) seeks to collect on a design application, or what a Contracting Party is to do with the information once collected.
 A design right only protects the novel overall appearance of a product.
 A design right does not independently protect any constituent visual portions of that overall appearance (see AIPPI Resolution, Requirement for protection of designs, Milan, 2016, para.
-6: "a Registered Design should protect the Appearance of a Product, but should not protect separately or independently any constituent visual portions of that Appearance."- emphasis added).
+6: "a Registered Design should protect the Appearance of a Product, but should not protect separately or independently any constituent visual portions of that Appearance."-emphasis added).
 Thus, whether a constituent element is found in the prior art, and thus not novel, is irrelevant to whether the overall appearance of the design is novel.
-Stated differently, the only operative question is whether the overall appearance of the design is novel, not the novelty of any individual elements.
+Stated differently, the only operative question is whether the overall appearance of the design is novel.
+Note the novel, not the novely of any individual elements.